wdporter/i-am-that-vuepress/27-the-beginningless-begins-forever/readme.md

 **Q:**&ensp;Is the conviction ‘I Am That’ false?

 **M:**&ensp;Of course.
 Conviction is a mental state.
-In ‘That’ there is no ‘I Am’.
-With the sense ‘I Am’ emerging, ‘That’ is obscured, as with the sun rising the stars are wiped out.
+In ‘That’ there is no ‘I am’.
+With the sense ‘I am’ emerging, ‘That’ is obscured, as with the sun rising the stars are wiped out.
 But as with the sun comes light, so with the sense of self comes bliss (*chidananda*).
 The cause of bliss is sought in the ‘not—I’ and thus the bondage begins.

 **Q:**&ensp;In your daily life are you always conscious of your real state?